underscoreio/essential-slick/src/pages/0-preface.md

 The material presented focuses on Slick version 3.
 Examples use [H2][link-h2-home] as the relational database.

-## Notes on the Early Access Edition {-}

-This book is in early access status.
-The content is complete, but may contain typos and errata.

-As an early access customer you will receive a free copy of the final text when it is released, plus free lifetime updates thereafter.

 ## How to Contact Us {-}

 You can provide feedback on this text via: